The Spring and Autumn Period (770-476 BC)

 Confucius's teachings were later turned into written rules and practices by his numerous disciples and followers who organized his teachings into the Analects.
 Mencius (孟子) and Xun Zi (荀子) were other important Confucian philosophers.

 His ideas were not accepted everywhere.
-A major antithetical philosophy was developed by court rulers in Qin that justified subservience to the emperor and total war.
+A major antithetical philosophy was later developed by court rulers in Qin after Shang Yang (390-338) came to power.
+This teaching justified subservience to the emperor and total war.
 They emphasized a centralized bureaucracy and using the people for large construction projects to strengthen their empire.
-Read more on Confucius

 - Chinese Dynasties

 - The Shang Dynasty

 - Warring States Period